oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 Location | Description |
 ------------- | ----------- |
-`domain-resources` | JRF and WLS domain resources |
+`domain-resources` | JRF and WLS domain resources. |
-`archives` | Source code location for WebLogic Deploy Tooling application ZIP archives |
+`archives` | Source code location for WebLogic Deploy Tooling application ZIP archives. |
 `model-images` | Staging for each model image's WDT YAML, WDT properties, and WDT archive ZIP files.
-The directories in `model images` are named for their respective images|
+The directories in `model images` are named for their respective images. |
-`model-configmaps` | Staging files for a model ConfigMap that configures a data source |
+`model-configmaps` | Staging files for a model ConfigMap that configures a data source. |
-`ingresses` | Ingress resources |
+`ingresses` | Ingress resources. |
-`utils/wl-pod-wait.sh` | Utility for watching the pods in a domain reach their expected `restartVersion`, image name, and ready state |
+`utils/wl-pod-wait.sh` | Utility for watching the pods in a domain reach their expected `restartVersion`, image name, and ready state. |
-`utils/patch-restart-version.sh` | Utility for updating a running domain `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll') |
+`utils/patch-restart-version.sh` | Utility for updating a running domain `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll'). |
-`utils/opss-wallet.sh` | Utility for exporting or importing a JRF domain OPSS wallet file |
+`utils/opss-wallet.sh` | Utility for exporting or importing a JRF domain OPSS wallet file. |

 ### Prerequisites for all domain types